sanjeevmagoo/Call-for-Code-Infosys-2020/README.md

 ## Getting started

-Different services need to be setup as per the architecture.
+Different services need to be set up as per the architecture.

 ### Prerequisites